rakesh1623/Portfolio-Terminal/README.md

 <p align="center"><img src="demo.png" alt="project-image"></p>

 <p id="description">Portfolio website on a terminal based theme.
-There is in depth DOM manipulation with the help of js</p>
+There is in depth DOM manipulation with the help of js.</p>

+<p> If you are viewing it in a mobile phone then you have to switch to desktop mode.</p>

+<p> Thank You </p>

 <h2>🚀 Demo</h2>